Before Television: Childhood

 Reading and Writing

-Back then, there was also a greater emphasis on the written word than there is now.
+There was also a greater emphasis on the written word than there is now.
 Reading and writing were much more valued and children often spent hours snuggled up with a good book or writing long letters to distant friends or family members.

 All in all it was a more dynamic and healthy way to spend one’s childhood.
 It showed children the world itself, not an image of the world projected onto a screen.
 While it’s important to keep pace with progress, there are always lessons we can learn from the past.

-~ Legacy Videos ~
+~ Family Legacy Videos ~

 Legacy Videos by Family Tree Video